SysKitTeam/docs-spdockit/compare-sharepoint-configurations/compare-sharepoint-permissions.md

 ---
-title: Compare SharePoint Permissions
-description: >-
-  This article describes how to use SPDocKit to compare SharePoint permissions between any two selected SharePoint objects.
+description: This article describes how to use SPDocKit to compare SharePoint permissions between any two selected SharePoint objects.
-author: Martin Pisacic
-date: 18/5/2017
 ---

 # Compare SharePoint Permissions